Elin-Modding-Resources/Elin.Docs/articles/100_Mod Documentation/Custom Whatever Loader/EN/Other/sound.md

 ![](../../assets/zone_type.png)

+### Global Override

+A special playlist named `Global` can be provided and it will be merged into all playlists.

 ### Playlist Merge

 For example.
 All nefia zones (`Zone_RandomDungeon`, `Zone_RandomDungeonFactory`, `Zone_Mine`...etc) share a playlist called `Dungeon`.
 If you want to add/remove songs into this playlist, you should have `Dungeon.json` in your **Sound/BGM/Playlist/** folder.